-NOTE 5 - - NOTES PAYABLE - RELATED PARTIES
+NOTE 6-NOTES PAYABLE-RELATED PARTIES

 In the aggregate, during the year ended August 31, 2004, the Company repaid \$1.6 million of principal and approximately \$2.0 million of accrued interest under loan agreements with eleven related parties.
-Approximately \$1.6 million of the accrued interest was repaid with common stock surrendered by our former CEO for which he was reimbursed on January 13, 2005 (see Note 8 and the Company's Annual Report on Form 10-KSB for the year ended August 31, 2004 for more information).
+Approximately \$1.6 million of the accrued interest was repaid with common stock surrendered by our former CEO (which had been pledged to secure payment of the loan) for which he was reimbursed on January 13, 2005 (see Note 9 and the Company's Annual Report on Form 10-KSB for the year ended August 31, 2004 for more information).
 The remaining \$0.4 million of accrued interest and \$1.6 million of principal were paid in cash by the Company.

-NOTE 6 - - STOCKHOLDERS' EQUITY
+NOTE 7-STOCKHOLDERS' EQUITY